Mercado de San Francisco

 Workshops & Events

-Every Thursday evening during November there’s live music – for free – from around 21.00hrs.
+Most weekends there’s live music – for free – either during lunch time or from around 21.00hrs.

 Learn something new, practice your Spanish and get involved with the craft workshops that are on offer in La Placita (the artisan area at the back of the market).
 Some of the lessons are just a few hours; others are a full course.